cfss-old/sp18_hw01/README.md

 # HW1: Biography
 ### Author: Harry Won Seok Lee

-I am a graduate student currently completing the *Master of Arts Program in Social Sciences* (MAPSS).
+I am a graduate student in the *Master of Arts Program in Social Sciences* (MAPSS).
 I major in **International Political Economy** and I am currently researching the political economy of export restrictions on natural resources.
 My other academic/non-academic interests include:

 1. Academic
 * State Capitalism